-The County of Riverside obtained an actuarial valuation of its Post-Employment Health Benefits obligations, calculated in accordance with GASB 45 standards as of July 1, 2013 (the "Health Benefits Valuation"), prepared by Aon Hewitt.
+The County obtained an actuarial valuation of its Post-Employment Health Benefits obligations, calculated in accordance with GASB Statement 45 as of July 1, 2013 (the "Health Benefits Valuation"), prepared by Aon Hewitt.
 Based on the combination of plans and contribution levels that the County offers, assuming an interest rate of 7.36%, the present value of benefits was estimated to be \$52.8 million, the accrued actuarial liability was estimated to be \$43.8 million and the annual normal cost was \$1.2 million.
 If the accrued actuarial liability of \$43.8 million were amortized over a 30-year period, the total annual required contribution (normal cost plus amortization amount) would have been \$2.3 million.

-The Board of Supervisors took action on October 25, 2006 to set aside \$10 million as a contribution to an OPEB Trust.
-On November 7, 2007 the OPEB Trust was established with CalPERS and a payment of \$10.4 million was made to the trust.
-On June 26, 2009, the County contributed an additional \$2.2 million to the trust.
-The pre-funding of OPEB through the use of an OPEB Trust allows the County to use different actuarial assumptions to determine the actuarial value of assets and liabilities, including assuming a higher rate of return on assets held in the OPEB Trust.
+The Board of Supervisors took action on October 25, 2006 to set aside \$10 million as a contribution to the California Employers' Retiree Benefit Trust (the "OPEB Trust").
+On November 7, 2007 the irrevocable OPEB Trust was established with PERS and a payment of \$10.4 million was made to the OPEB Trust.
+On June 26, 2009, the County contributed an additional \$2.2 million to the OPEB Trust.
+The pre-funding of OPEB through the use of the OPEB Trust allows the County to use different actuarial assumptions to determine the actuarial value of assets and liabilities, including assuming a higher rate of return on assets held in the OPEB Trust.
 According to the Health Benefits Valuation, overall the actions of the Board have reduced the County's OPEB liability from \$237 million in 2006 to \$17 million most recently.